BFM Times

 How Liquidity Pools Enable Decentralised Exchange Liquidity

-The use of liquidity pools in trading on decentralised exchanges is one of the most crucial applications of liquidity pools in DeFi.
+The use of liquidity pools in trading on decentralized exchanges is one of the most crucial applications of liquidity pools in DeFi.
 These transactions are not centralised, and they use a pool of money to perform their transactions.

 This system is called decentralised exchange liquidity, in which traders exchange tokens directly out of the pool, without having to match with another trader.